GeorginaCarlisle/walking-the-wainwrights-p1/README.md

 The Fells
 -	The Wainwright Fells
-o	Map showing all the Wainwright fells o	List of all 214 fells (name, height, location, 1 sentence)
+    *	Map showing all the Wainwright fells
+    *	List of all 214 fells (name, height, location, 1 sentence)
--	Looking after the fells (as an aside on this page, users less likely to choose to navigate to this info but important that they see) o	Quick explanation of importance o	How you can help o	Links to charities/websites working to look after the fells
+-	Looking after the fells (as an aside on this page, users less likely to choose to navigate to this info but important that they see)
+    *	Quick explanation of importance
+    *	How you can help
+    *	Links to charities/websites working to look after the fells

 Walking Routes
--	3 x walking routes (structure to place elements that will help the user decide for/against the walk at the top) o	Route name and summits included o	3x images of fell/views/points of interest o	Walk stats and key things to note o	Fell walking story o	Map of the route o	Start and end points
+-	3 x walking routes (structure to place elements that will help the user decide for/against the walk at the top)
+    *	Route name and summits included
+    *	3x images of fell/views/points of interest
+    *	Walk stats and key things to note
+    *	Fell walking story
+    *	Map of the route
+    *	Start and end points
--	Walking tips (as an aside on this page, users less likely to choose to navigate to this info but important that they see) o	Safety tips o	Enjoyment tips o	Link to or in page placement of a fell top weather app o	Link to Mountain Rescue
+-	Walking tips (as an aside on this page, users less likely to choose to navigate to this info but important that they see)
+    *	Safety tips
+    *	Enjoyment tips
+    *	Link to or in page placement of a fell top weather app
+    *	Link to Mountain Rescue

 Note: Further structure will need to be added as the number of walking routes increases